Function Call

 String

-Determines if the string can be interpreted as a number.
-Returns "True" if possible, otherwise "False".
+Determines whether a string can be interpreted as a number.
+If it can, returns "True", otherwise returns "False."

 @numeric